Year 1800-1849

 Blackford Hill is the remnant of a volcano, dating back in Devonian time (416 million years ago).
 This was probably not quite clear to Agassiz, as he was lead to the place the local geologists looked forward to hear his opinion about.
 On the south side of Blackford Hill a steep andesite cliff has been undercut to form a shallow cave, the rock surfaces of which was polished with peculiar scratches and grooves.
 Previously, Rhind (1836) had explained the groving by molten rock falling on a bed of sand and retaining the moulded impression of its surface, while Milne Home (1840) had explained the phenomena in terms of marine submergence.
 Agassiz immediately confirmed that the scratches and grooves were perfectly identical to glacial striae and grooves, well known to him from present-day glaciers in Switzerland.
 He is said to have exclaimed: “That is the work of ice!”.
 The site is now known as ‘Agassiz Rock’.

 Blackford Hill in southern Edinburgh, looking north.
 The yellow arrow indicate the location of Agassiz Rock.
 The large large building on top of the volcanic neck is the Royal Observatory.
 Blackford Hill is also a fine example of a so-called crag and tail, a hill shaped in streamline form by moving glacier ice.
 The former glacier movement was from west (left) towards east.
-Five is seen in the background, north of the Firth of Forth.
+The land of Five is seen in the background, north of the Firth of Forth.
 Picture source: Google Earth.

 Agassiz Rock on Blackford Hill rapidly became of considerable significance for the growing acceptance of the glacial hypothesis, since the striations under the rock overhang could not have been produced by icebergs floating in an ocean, the hyphotesis of many contemporary geologists to explain these and similar phenomena.
 Nor could they have been formed by debris-laden catastrophic deluges or floods as suggested by other contemporary geologists.